deliveroo/deliveroo.engineering/_posts/2016-09-28-optimising-session-key-storage.md

 To allow us to expire they keys, we'll store the session ID in a ZSET scored by expiry date, and then have a background job that can walk through those and remove expired sessions from the HASH before deleting the expired range from the ZSET.
 This is clearly more work than just setting the expiry in Redis.

-We have a number of new keys, which by using the first two characters of the session ID as the partition identifier will give us 16**2 = 256 partitions.
+We need a number of different keys, and using the first two characters of the session ID as the partition identifier will give us 16**2 = 256 partitions.

 ```ruby
 PREFIX_SIZE = 2